Prince Harry reveals he lacked support when he returned home from Afghanistan: 'The biggest struggle for me'

 Prince Harry revealed that when he returned from deployment to Afghanistan, he didn’t have the proper "support structure" to take care of his mental health.

-"The biggest struggle for me was no one around me could really help," the Duke of Sussex said in the second episode of his new Netflix docuseries "Heart of Invictus."
-The series focuses on the sporting competition Harry founded in 2014 for wounded service members.
+"The biggest struggle for me was no one around me could really help," the Duke of Sussex said in the second episode of his new Netflix docuseries "Heart of Invictus," about the sporting competition he founded in 2014 for wounded service members.

 He continued, "I didn’t have that support structure, that network or that expert advice to identify what was actually going on with me."

-The 38-year-old said the struggles he dealt with after he returned from his deployment stemmed from the pain of losing his mother when he was 12.
+The 38-year-old admitted that the struggles he dealt with after he returned from his deployment stemmed from the pain of losing his mother when he was 12.

-MEGHAN MARKLE TAKING 'HUGE RISK IN DISTANCING HERSELF FROM PRINCE HARRY IN CAREER REBRAND: EXPERT
+MEGHAN MARKLE TAKING A 'HUGE RISK IN DISTANCING HERSELF FROM PRINCE HARRY IN CAREER REBRAND: EXPERT

 An expert said earlier in the episode that service members who struggle more with deployment-related PTSD usually have other issues from their life that they haven’t resolved.